yangzhares/mantl/docs/jenkins_ci.md

 Job is configurable an pretty flexible and it has the next main steps:

-1. Grabs the code base from GitHUB
+1. Grabs the code base from GitHub
 1. Configures tenant
-1. Deploys configured cluster and run smoke testing
+1. Deploys configured cluster and run smoke tests
-1. Runs automated tests (robot-framework) in case we have successfully deployed cluster
+1. Runs automated tests (robot-framework) (in case if cluster was successfully deployed)
 1. Gathers reports
 1. Destroys cluster

 To start test deployment the next few steps have to be done:

-1. Open the particular view with tenant to test cluster deployment
+1. Open a particular view with tenant to test cluster deployment
 1. Choose which branch you want test
-1. Start testing by pushing the button play
+1. Start testing by pushing "Play" button

 # Steps to check issues (if any) during last (current) test